 What do fishing with an otter, sitting atop a mountain at dawn with eighty Taiwanese backpackers, and driving home from Aldo Leopold’s Shack have to say about teaching our children to care about nature?
-Answering this question is the overarching purpose of my upcoming book, Essays to My Daughter on Our Relationship with the Natural World.
+Answering this question is the theme of my upcoming book, Essays to My Daughter on Our Relationship With the Natural World.

 Nearly four years ago I started this website as a way to promote new books I had coming out.
 Finally I have something to announce.
-Fall 2022 Purdue University Press will release my latest and my most personal book.
+In the fall, Purdue University Press will release my latest and my most personal book.
 Back when my daughter Clare was excitedly preparing for her freshmen year in college, I’d planned to send her a series of letters about the importance of spending time outdoors.
 She was about to leave home, most likely forever, and I wasn’t going to be there to take her hiking and canoeing.
-The letters never got sent, but instead morphed into a series of essays about teaching children about their connection to nature.
-Now, with Clare recently graduating from college, those essays are about to appear in book form.
-Please periodically check this site, as I will regularly update my homepage with progress reports on the book.
+The letters never got sent, but instead they morphed into a series of essays about instilling children with a connection to nature.
+Now, with Clare recently graduating from college, those essays will appear soon in book form.
+The cover photo is of my cousin Tom’s mom and pop resort in Hazelhurst, Wisconsin, where Clare caught her first bass and learned to ride a bicycle.
+The book’s designer chose it from dozens of photos I sent him, but I can think of none more appropriate.

 The Processing Pinnacle